dennisseidel/dennisseidel.github.io/docs/basics/adr/0004-generate-clis-with-oclif.md

 * Good, because it is used by others e.g. AWS
 * Bad, because it is a seperate CLI and does not have a commuity around it like Yeoman

+### oclif

+* Good, because it has features for the full cli scope.
+* Good, because it is widly adopted (2500+ stars on github)
+* Good, because it has a nice performance
+* Good, because it has the backing of Salesforce & Heroku.
+* Good, because it fits with my focus on one universal language (JS).
+* Good, because it can be distributed as a binary.
+* Bad, because Python has a better integration into devops tools.
+* Bad, because it does not fit my tech stack towards automation & Machine Learning.

 ### Yeoman

 * Good, because it as an existing large community and ecosystem around it.
 * Good, because it is used by others like Microsoft & IBM.
 * Bad, because it is focused on scaffolding.
 * Bad, beacuse it does not fit my tech stack towards automation & Machine Learning.

-### Caporal.JS

-* Good, because it has features for the full cli scope.
-* Bad, because it does not fit my tech stack towards automation & Machine Learning.
-* Bad, because it is not as widely adopted.

 ### Python + argepars